danielbodnar/awesome-stars/BY-LANG.md

 - [google/cel-spec](https://github.com/google/cel-spec) - Common Expression Language -- specification and binary representation
 - [kubecfg/kubecfg](https://github.com/kubecfg/kubecfg) - A tool for managing complex enterprise Kubernetes environments as code.
 - [create-go-app/cli](https://github.com/create-go-app/cli) - ✨ A complete and self-contained solution for developers of any qualification to create a production-ready project with backend (Go), frontend (JavaScript, TypeScript) and deploy automation (Ansible, D
-- [flipt-io/flipt](https://github.com/flipt-io/flipt) - Enterprise-ready, GRPC powered, GitOps enabled, Cloud Native feature management solution
+- [flipt-io/flipt](https://github.com/flipt-io/flipt) - Enterprise-ready, GRPC powered, GitOps enabled, CloudNative feature management solution
 - [teamhanko/hanko](https://github.com/teamhanko/hanko) - Auth and user management for the passkey era
 - [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q&A platform software for teams at any scales.
 Whether it's a community forum, help center, or knowledge management platform, you can always count on Apache Answer.
 - [peer-calls/peer-calls](https://github.com/peer-calls/peer-calls) - Group peer to peer video calls for everyone written in Go and TypeScript